Code for the People

 While good clean code is often called poetry, and rightly so, it isn’t the code alone that matters.

-No, not coding, but the people who use the code that matter, or the people who read the words or use the design.
+No, not coding, but the people.
+It’s the people who use the code that matter.
+The people who read the words or use the design.

-They matter because you care, but mostly because of your need to connect with people.
+They matter because you care, and because you need to connect with people.
 Otherwise the ‘code’ doesn’t work.

 There are people that use your work and people your work represents; there are people you work with and work for, (‘with_whom’);